-Goose Hollow shares the best attributes of both a city's downtown district and an established historic residential neighborhood.
-It's one of Portland's original neighborhoods, actually; it was established in 1845!
+Goose Hollow shares the best attributes of both a city’s downtown district and an established historic residential neighborhood.
+It’s one of Portland’s original neighborhoods.
+In fact, it was established in 1845!
 Lincoln High School, which was erected in 1869 and is the oldest high school in the Northwest, is in this neighborhood.

 Goose Hollow’s streets are lined with older, many upscale, Portland homes dating from the turn of the last century.
 Some former homes have been converted into law offices, coffee shops and other businesses, making this area a mix of residential and commercial.
 Goose Hollow is also home to some of Portland’s oldest dining establishments, such as the locally famous Goose Hollow Inn (best Reuben sandwiches in town) and the Leaky Roof (with the largest selection of Irish whiskey in Portland).
 Drop by and spend an afternoon hanging out with the locals and get a taste of some Portland history.

 Many of the hilly streets of Goose Hollow afford wonderful views, and for the fitness buffs, this is a great place to walk and run.
 Climb the stairs or walk the streets through the neighborhood and within minutes you can transport yourself to some of Portland’s most beautiful areas.
 On the Western border up the hill, you’ll find Portland’s amazing Washington Park, Portland International Rose Test Garden, Portland Japanese Garden, the Vista Bridge, and a panoramic view of downtown Portland.
 Providence Park and the Multnomah Athletic Club are also in this area.
 A trip to the Multnomah County Library is a very short commute and only a few Max light rail stops away.